GME Resources and Links

 Residency and fellowship selection

-Specialty Specific Information, provided by the AMA's Medical Student Section, provides links to specialty societies and colleges.
+Choosing a Medical Specialty, provided by the AMA's Medical Student Section, provides links to specialty societies and colleges.
 There you can find information on the specialty, training, and career choices within the specialty.

 Careers in Medicine (formerly MedCAREERS) is a four-phase program sponsored by the Association of American Medical Colleges (AAMC) designed to assist medical students in understanding their options for choosing a specialty and selecting and applying to a residency program.
 Careers in Medicine is in partnership with medical schools, and requires an access code and registration.